gfamentor/guess-the-word-game/README.md

-# GFA Open Day - Evening Workshop
+# GFA Open Day - Third Workshop

 ## Console App - Guess The Word
 Welcome to today's workshop where you will learn how to create your own word guessing game that you can play in a terminal!
 We will use C# and Visual Studio Code to complete the activity.